Welcome DECA Parents!

 What Type of Competitions are Available for My Student?

 Role Play Events involve taking an exam related to the event and participating in two role play scenarios with judges.
 Role Play Events are either individual or team events.
 Individuals begin at Region Competition and advance to State Competition while Team Role Play Events begin at State Conference.
-Sample Role Play Events are available on YouTube or on the DECA Competitive Events Web Page.
+Sample Role Play Events are available on the DECA Competitive Events Web Page.

 Presentation Events involve taking an exam related to the event and then presenting information on a specific topic to a judge.